Banz520/Banz520/README.md

-- 👋 Hi, I’m @Banz520
+- 👋 Hi, I’m @Banz520 🇲🇽
-- Have worked on Unity and Game Maker Studio 2 cureently developing an rpg
+- Have worked on Unity and Game Maker Studio 2 currently developing an rpg
 - 👀 I’m interested in game and web develpment and also in electronics
 - 🌱 I’m currently learning C++, Python, C#, JS, SQL and GML.
 - 💞️ I’m looking to collaborate on game development projects to learn more about that
 - Experienced on digital art
 - 📫 How to reach me ...
 ianbanzialvarezf@gmail.com

 <!---
 Banz520/Banz520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.